 It’s an easy hike along Look At Me Now Headland walk, with scenic views all the way and a lookout over Moonee Beach.
 This is a great place for whale watching in winter and birdwatching in spring.

 Hike the multi-day Yuraygir coastal walk on the Clarence Coast near Yamba.
 You’ll find loads of places for whale watching, snorkelling and swimming, with overnight stops at beach campgrounds.

 Corkwood and Scribbly Gum walking track, in Yuraygir National Park, is a short walk from Station Creek campground through coastal forest with birdwatching opportunities.

-Wooli to Red Rock is part of Yuraygir coastal walk and a moderate hiking route with river crossings, scenic coastal views and great opportunities for birdwatching.
+Wooli to Red Rock walking track, part of Yuraygir coastal walk, is a moderate hiking route with river crossings, scenic coastal views and great opportunities for birdwatching.

 End Peak walking track is a challenging walk that offers rewarding panoramic views of Coffs Harbour from Ulidarra National Park’s highest point.
 It’s great for birdwatching and for a picnic with a view.

 Falls walking track in Sherwood Nature Reserve is an easy walk through the rainforest, offering spectacular waterfall views of Woolgoolga Creek Falls and fantastic birdwatching.